Black Gold School Division

 Early French immersion is the first step in your child’s journey towards acquiring another language and gaining an appreciation of its culture.
 At the same time, it offers the possibility of a range of other cognitive, social, cultural and economical benefits.

-Graduates from BGRD’s Early French Immersion program achieve a level of fluency in French that allows them to pursue their post-secondary studies in French or to accept employment in a workplace where French is the main language of communication.
+Graduates from BGSD’s Early French Immersion program achieve a level of fluency in French that allows them to pursue their post-secondary studies in French or to accept employment in a workplace where French is the main language of communication.

 Many of our schools offer Early French Immersion beginning in Kindergarten or Grade 1 and continue in the program to Grade 12.

 For more information regarding Early French Immersion your first point of contact should be the local school.
 Visit “Find a School” to determine your child’s designated school.